celery/celery/docs/userguide/routing.rst

      'exchange_type': 'direct',
      'routing_key': 'video'}

-The non-AMQP backends like `ghettoq` does not support exchanges, so they require the exchange to have the same name as the queue.
+The non-AMQP backends like `Redis` or `Django-models` do not support exchanges, so they require the exchange to have the same name as the queue.
 Using this design ensures it will work for them as well.

 .. _routing-manual: